keycloak/keycloak/examples/saml/post-basic/README.md

 This example demonstrates Keycloak SAML 2.0 support in conjunction with a servlet secured by Picketlink's SAML SP client.

+WARNING: This example doesn't use signed SAML request and response messages.
+It's used just for demonstration purpose, but in production you should always use signed SAML messages as shown in "post-with-signature" or "post-with-encryption" examples.

 Make sure you've set up the Keycloak Server
 --------------------------------------